sukun1045/my-website/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
-I am a second year PhD student of Electrical & Computer Engineering at the University of Washingon NeuroAI Lab advised by Prof. Eli Shlizerman.
+I am a second year PhD student of Electrical & Computer Engineering at the University of Washingon NeuroAI Lab advised by Prof. [Eli Shlizerman](http://faculty.washington.edu/shlizee/).
 My research interests are broadly including machine learning, computer vision, audio/music application and robotics.
-I receive M.S. in ECE at UW in 2019.
+I received M.S. in ECE at UW in 2019.
 Prior to that, I received B.S. in Electrical Engineering and Computer System Engineering at Rensselaer Polytechnic Institute (RPI).
-During my undergrad, I did research with Prof. Wencen Wu on control and robotics.
+During my undergrad, I did research with Prof. [Wencen Wu](https://sites.google.com/a/sjsu.edu/wencen-wu/home) on control and robotics.